smarie/python-autoclass/docs/index.md

 * [attrs](https://github.com/python-attrs/attrs) is a library with the same target, but the way to use it is quite different from 'standard' python.
 It is very powerful and elegant, though.

-* There is a new PEP out there, largely inspired by `attrs`: [PEP557](https://www.python.org/dev/peps/pep-0557).
+* The new PEP out there, largely inspired by `attrs`: [PEP557](https://www.python.org/dev/peps/pep-0557).
 Check it out!
+There is also a [discussion on python-ideas](https://groups.google.com/forum/#!topic/python-ideas/8vUm84CCb3c).

 * [decorator](http://decorator.readthedocs.io/en/stable/) library, which provides everything one needs to create complex decorators easily (signature and annotations-preserving decorators, decorators with class factory) as well as provides some useful decorators (`@contextmanager`, `@blocking`, `@dispatch_on`).
 We use it to preserve the signature of class constructors and overriden setter methods.